Vishnu2187/Brain-Tumer-Detection/README.md

-# 🧠 Brain Tumor Classification Using CNN
+# 🧠 Brain Tumor Detection Using CNN

 This project uses a Convolutional Neural Network (CNN) to classify brain MRI images into four categories: **Glioma**, **Meningioma**, **Pituitary Tumor**, and **No Tumor**.